 Sleep apnea.
 This disorder causes you to repeatedly stop and start breathing while you're sleeping.
 Sudden drops in blood oxygen levels that occur during sleep apnea increase blood pressure and strain the cardiovascular system, possibly leading to coronary artery disease.

-High sensitivity C-reactive protein.
-High sensitivity C-reactive protein (hs-CRP) is a normal protein that appears in higher amounts when there's inflammation somewhere in your body.
+High-sensitivity C-reactive protein (hs-CRP).
+This protein appears in higher-than-normal amounts when there's inflammation somewhere in your body.
 High hs-CRP levels may be a risk factor for heart disease.
 It's thought that as coronary arteries narrow, you'll have more hs-CRP in your blood.

 High triglycerides.
 This is a type of fat (lipid) in your blood.
 High levels may raise the risk of coronary artery disease, especially for women.